Anonymous Meeting in Networks: Consequences for leader election

 Conversely, suppose that leader election is accomplished and let $t$ be the round in which one of the agents assigns itself value 1 and all other agents assign themselves value 0.
 Starting from round $t$ the agent with value 1 stops forever and plays the role of the token, all other agents playing the role of explorers.
 First, every explorer finds the token by executing procedure $EXPLO(n)$ for $T(EXPLO(n))$ rounds in phases $n=1,2,...$, until it finds the token in round $t'$ (this round may be different for every explorer).
 Then every explorer executes procedure $EST$ (using the token) and finds the map of the graph and hence its size $m$.
 Then it waits with the token until round $t^*=t+\sum_{i=1}^m T(EXPLO(i))+T(EST(m))$.
 By this round all explorers must have found the token and executed procedure $EST$, i.e., they are all together with the token.
 In round $t^*$ all agents declare that gathering is over. \end{proof}

-Proposition \ref{eqbis} implies that the class of initial configurations for which leader election is at all possible (even only using an algorithm dedicated to this specific configuration) is equal to the class of initial configurations for which gathering with detection is possible, i.e., the class of configurations satisfying property {\bf G}.
+Proposition \ref{eqbis} implies that the class of initial configurations for which leader election is at all possible (even only using an algorithm dedicated to this specific configuration) is equal to the class of gatherable configurations, i.e., to the class of configurations satisfying property {\bf G}.
 Similarly as for gathering, we will say that a leader election algorithm is {\em universal} if it performs leader election for all such configurations.
+It follows that a small modification of Algorithm Gathering-with-Detection is a universal leader election algorithm, provided that an upper bound on the size of the graph is known to the agents.
+The modification is the following: use Algorithm Gathering-with-Detection to gather all agents in some round $t$, and, in round $t+1$, elect as leader the agent that has the largest memory in the round of the gathering declaration (this agent assigns itself value 1 and all other agents assign themselves value 0).
+Let LE be the name of this modified algorithm.

-The following corollary gives a complete solution of the leader election problem for anonymous agents in arbitrary graphs.
+The following corollary summarizes the above discussion and gives a complete solution of the leader election problem for anonymous agents in arbitrary graphs.

-\begin{corollary} If an upper bound on the size of the graph is known, then leader election is possible if and only if the initial configuration satisfies condition {\bf G}.
-Algorithm Gathering-with-Detection accomplishes leader election for all these configurations (by electing as leader the agent that has the largest memory in the round of the gathering declaration).
-If no upper bound on the size of the graph is known, then a universal algorithm for leader election does not exist. \end{corollary}
+\begin{corollary} For a given initial configuration, leader election is possible if and only if this configuration satisfies condition {\bf G}.
+If an upper bound on the size of the graph is known, then Algorithm LE accomplishes leader election for all these configurations.
+There is no universal algorithm accomplishing leader election for all configurations satisfying condition {\bf G} in all graphs. \end{corollary}